wq/wq/docs/guides/setup-wq-with-sqlite.md

 ## Optional: Enable GIS Support

 The instructions above make use of the `--without-gis` flag.
 If you would like to support geospatial input (e.g. map-drawn Polygons and Lines), you will need to enable GIS support via GeoDjango.
-To do this, you can specify `wq start --with-gis` or answer Y at the "Enable GIS?" prompt.
+To do this, you can specify `wq create --with-gis` or answer Y at the "Enable GIS?" prompt.
 You can also enable GIS for an existing project by uncommenting the lines referencing `django.contrib.gis` in each of the files under db/myprojects/settings/.

 If you only need to support GPS coordinates, you can probably get by with numeric latitude and longitude fields and forgo the GeoDjango requirement.